djagerif/comfort2mqtt/DOCS.md

 ## Hardware and Interface support

 This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
 Firmware as tested, is `7.201`.
+If any other Comfort system, or firmware lower than `7.201`, is used then results may be unpredictable.

 The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported: